gflow913-gif/Kick-watcher/README.md

 - `50013`: Missing permissions (needs View Audit Log)
 - `50001`: Missing access (check role permissions)
 - `TokenInvalid`: Invalid bot token in `.env`

+## Commands

+### Permission Check
+Type `!checkperms` or `!roleperms` in any server channel to get a detailed report of:
+- Which roles have kick, ban, timeout, and other moderation permissions
+- Number of members in each role
+- Whether @everyone has any moderation permissions
+- Bot's current permissions

+**Note**: This command only works for the configured user (YOUR_USER_ID).

 ## Known Moderation Bots